novuhq/novu/docs/docs/channels/push.md

 Firebase Cloud Messages is a free notification delivery service provided by Google Firebase.

+To enable the FCM integration, you need to get your service account key from the Firebase dashboard.
+You can acquire the account key JSON by selecting your project, clicking the gear icon in top of the sidebar, going to service account tab and download the JSON.
+Then you have to copy the contents of the file, and paste them into the Secret Key field.

 The payload field supports all [NotificationMessagePayload](https://firebase.google.com/docs/reference/admin/node/firebase-admin.messaging.notificationmessagepayload.md#notificationmessagepayload_interface) values, example below.

 <Tabs>